dotnet/aspnetcore/docs/BuildFromSource.md

 **Chrome**

 This repo contains a Selenium-based tests require a version of Chrome to be installed.
-Download and install it from <https://www.google.com/chrome>
+Download and install it from <https://www.google.com/chrome>.

+**Wix (Optional)**

+If you plan on working with the Windows installers defined in [src/Installers/Windows](../src/Installers/Windows), you will need to install the Wix toolkit from https://wixtoolset.org/releases/.

 ### On macOS/Linux